Holland and the bulb fields

 Taking a walk through Veluwe National Park, on a well marked forest trail is a nice detour.
 Mainly because we like a forest walk, but also we have great pleasure witnessing a wild Stag, run right in front of us.

 A Bridge Too Far

 Arnhem has an excellent museum, located at Oostereek, in a beautiful mansion type property.
-This was headquarters of the allies during the war and now displays the most interesting of information, all about the battle, known as Operation Market Garden.
+This was headquarters of the allies during the war and now displays the most interesting information, all about the battle, known as Operation Market Garden.

 Walking The Battlefield

-From here, we walked through the grounds, which was the actual battlefield.
+From here, we walk through the grounds, which was the actual battlefield.
 It’s now a beautiful area of woodland, where marked footpaths take you through to various landmarks, passing Deer parks and ornate ponds.
 It’s always amazing how something so lovely, can be born from such devastation.

 Until next time Holland!